Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 </PropertyGroup>
 ```

-For source hosted by GitHub or GitHub Enterprise you also need to include the following Nuget package:
+For source code hosted by GitHub or GitHub Enterprise you also need to include the following Nuget package:

 ```xml
 <ItemGroup>